 But, boy, am I ever tired of overhearing everyone else’s campfire conversations all night long only to “wake up” stiff with back pain.
 I’m done freezing my ass and both tits off only to have to insert a quarter when I want to warm up in the shower.
 And I’m through trying to pitch that supposed “one-minute pop-up tent” in a reasonable amount of time only to end up pitching a fit instead.

-So this summer, we decided to lose the tent and instead rent a 25-ft house on wheels (otherwise known as an RV) for an eight day adventure through the Pacific Northwest.
+So this summer, we decided to lose the tent and instead rent a 25-foot house on wheels (otherwise known as an RV) for an eight-day adventure through the Pacific Northwest.

 Here’s a rundown of the top 15 things we learned renting an RV for a week: